katiabou/aDNA_course_2025/README.md

 Let's plot the concordance estimates to get an idea of the imputation accuracy.
 We will plot ___ from the __ file, against different MAF bins.

-## Exercise 4: Comparing imputation accuracy at different coverages
+## Exercise 4: Impact of ancestral representation in the reference panel